speedscale/docs/docs/reference/transform-traffic/extractors/http_res_header.md

 - **name** - the case-sensitive name of the HTTP header to extract
 - **index** - (optional) array location within the header (defaults to 0)

+If the header does not exist it will be created.

 ### Example

 ```